SimRacingCraftsmen/SRC-100-DrinkBox---TriMode/README.md

   - **Hold** — pump runs while input is held
   - **Burst** — pump fires for a set duration (ms) then stops automatically
 - **All three slots can be bound simultaneously**
+- **Speed control** Control the speed of your DrinkBox according to how fast you want to sip and what type of beverage you have
 - **LED status indicator** with customisable colours per mode
 - **Adjustable brightness** for the status LED
 - **Minimizes to system tray (optional)** — runs silently in the background while racing